gbowne1/SavvyBudget/CONTRIBUTING.md

 # Contributing to SavvyBudget development

-SavvyBudget is a Full Stack ToDo app centered around budget and expense management and bill tracking.
+SavvyBudget is a full stack app centered around budget, finances, savings and expense management and bill tracking so that you can pay your bills on time and other things.

+You can read more about it here [About this App](docs/ABOUT.md)

+It uses PostgreSQL, Express, React, Node and JSX pages and components and a Material UI library.

 We welcome Pull Requests (PR's) as well as having people working on fixing it's current issues.
 If you are coming to this project new, there is not much completed yet, but we welcome contributions which get us closer to the goal of releasing.